Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator: Conclusions

-All these results suggest that the constrained symplectic quantization approach might establish itself as a new robust method to real-time non-perturbative numerical field theory and numerical quantum mechanics, overcoming the sign problem which plagues the real-time representation on the lattice of quantum mechanics and quantum field theory.
-In this direction, there is a companion paper on numerical test for a free scalar field theory that will appear soon~\cite{GSG25_2}, and a paper devoted to the anharmonic oscillator which is in preparation~\cite{GSG25_3}.
+All these results suggest that the constrained symplectic quantization approach might establish itself as a new robust method to do real-time non-perturbative numerical field theory and numerical quantum mechanics, overcoming the sign problem.
+In this direction, there is a companion paper on numerical tests for a free scalar field theory that will appear soon~\cite{GSG25_2}, and a paper devoted to the anharmonic oscillator which is in preparation~\cite{GSG25_3}.

 \acknowledgments We thank R. Livi and L. Salasnich for useful discussions.
-G.G. acknowledges partial support from the project MIUR-PRIN2022, "Emergent Dynamical Patterns of Disordered Systems with Applications to Natural Communities", code 2022WPHMXK.
+G.G. acknowledges partial support from the project MIUR-PRIN2022, ``Emergent Dynamical Patterns of Disordered Systems with Applications to Natural Communities'', code 2022WPHMXK.